maligir/maligir/README.md

 Hello Everyone! :wave:

 My name is Rahul and I am really passionate about programming.
-Currently I'm a CS major at UT Austin in my second year of learning.
+Currently I'm a CS major at UT Austin in my third year of learning.
 I plan to graduate by the end of 2024.

 Reach out to me if you want work done or want a collaboration.
 I'm always willing to help!